Department Chair: Samuel Johnson

-Faculty: Carol Brash, Richard Bresnahan, Nathanael Hauser OSB, James Hendershot, Mary Johnson, Samuel Johnson, David Paul Lange OSB, Rachel Melis, Scott Murphy, Simon-Hoa Phan OSB, Elaine Rutherford, Andrea Shaker
+Faculty: Carol Brash, Richard Bresnahan (Artist-in-Residence), Mary Johnson (Adjunct), Samuel Johnson, David Paul Lange OSB, Rachel Melis, Scott Murphy, Simon-Hòa Phan OSB, Elaine Rutherford, Andrea Shaker

 The art department educates both art majors and non-majors in the theory, practice and history of art.
 This education involves the understanding of historical development of art in contemporary and past cultures, understanding the critical process used to assess art forms, understanding the meaning and evolution of art theories, understanding the basic concepts related to the structure of forms and understanding the technical aspects of art.
 This education is intended to prepare students for careers or further education in art.
 For the non-major, this education provides a preliminary understanding of art forms, the creative process and a beginning ability to employ critical analysis.